CMSgov/bcda-static-site/_pages/api-documentation.md

 # {{ page.page_title }}

-Beneficiary Claims Data API (BCDA) uses [Fast Healthcare Interoperability Resources (FHIR)](https://hl7.org/fhir/R4/overview.html)to share Medicare Parts A, B, and D claims data.
-You can use a variety of tools or client software programs, like curl, to access the sandbox and production environments.
+Beneficiary Claims Data API (BCDA) uses [Fast Healthcare Interoperability Resources (FHIR)](https://hl7.org/fhir/R4/overview.html) to share claims data.
+You can use a variety of tools or client software programs to access the sandbox and production environments.

 ## Getting started